Glenwood Springs Citizens' Alliance v. U.S. Bureau of Land Management

 In its lawsuit, the Citizens’ Alliance contends that RMI has been mining and selling both types of limestone since it acquired the mining operation in 2016.

 RMI sales receipts show that for the 15 months from October 2016 through December 2017, along with May and June of 2018, RMI produced more than 2,150 truckloads of rock.
 Nearly 60 percent of all sales were road base, riprap, backfill and other common variety products delivered to local contractors.

-The Citizens’ Alliance has requested that BLM release the reports for RMI’s other sales in 2018 and through 2019.
-To date, BLM has refused to provide those documents.
+The Citizens’ Alliance recently requested that BLM release the reports for RMI’s sales from 2020 through 2022.